 That’s the event that started my “quest”.
 Funny how, too, because I took off the helmet to empty out the dirt and debris, but it didn’t fit the same when I put it back on.
 No, it wasn’t my head, the helmet changed shape in the impact.
 There are no noticeable cracks or distress, except it is now a little wider and not as long.
+It did it’s job.
 Fascinating.

 The Quest: What is the Safest Bicycle Helmet?

 “Oh, just go buy one.”
 I’m told.
 Yet, there’s an itch that needs a scratch.
 It’s an engineering fetish that stems from endless curiosity.
 In fairness, however, and also as a disclaimer, though I’ve learned a ton about bicycle helmet safety on this little quest, I am not an expert.
 The notes below, and in Part 2, are simply points that stood out in research, mixed with engineering judgement and my opinion.
-Yet, the opinions come after reading tons, and having some conversations with those that are experts.
+Yet, the opinions come after reading tons, and having some conversations with experts.

 Finding the safest bicycle helmet is about learning, and understanding what the industry provides.
 It’s also learning about what the safest bicycle helmet might actually include.
 And yes, endless learning is part of who we are.

-For practicalities sake, I am limiting the Quest to bicycle types.
+For practicalities sake, I am limiting the Quest to bicycle helmet types.
 I know a Full Face Motorcycle touring helmet is “safer” just because of the size and intended function, but it would not be practical on a hot day cycling up Pikes Peak.
 For that matter, I’ve excluded full face bicycle helmets for the same reason.

 The Technologies of Bicycle Helmet Safety

 There are many braggs on the market about safety.
 Some companies claim they pass one standard, others brag a different standard, and some claim them all.
-There’s Multi-Density EPS, and MIPS, and Koroyd, and Omni-Directional Suspension all saying they’re the best, but when you dig into the technical stuff, a lot of the experts say they’re not so sure.
+There’s Multi-Density EPS, and MIPS, and Koroyd, and Omni-Directional Suspension all saying they’re the best, but when you dig into the technical stuff, a lot of experts say they’re not so sure.

 By far, the most common technology is the time tested and well proven Expanded Polystyrene (EPS) foam.
 It’s been around for a long time, so is it just the old stand-by?
 Not really.
 The technologies of EPS have also evolved with time.
 Yet, because it works and because it’s been around a long time, is it the safest bicycle helmet technology?
 Or is it the material all the testing protocols are built around?
 Or in the end, is it still a just a styrofoam cup you put on your head?

-From the standpoint of finding the safest bicycle helmet, this content is about impact protection, not lights or reflectivity or warning sensors.
+From the standpoint of finding the safest bicycle helmet, this content is about impact protection, not safety lights or reflectivity or warning sensors.
 Admittedly, those can improve safety, and we’re in favor of improvement, but that’s not the fundamental reason for wearing a helmet.
 Also, those new technologies don’t help in some circumstances.
 Trees, for instance, don’t pay attention to flashing lights.